hackerb9/vt340test/sixeltests/wp/README.md

 <img width=80% src="eqn-defaulttypeisxterm-thumb.jpg">

-The solution is to run wp with the argument `-t vt220` [sic] and set the graphics type to "vt340_sixelhi".
-That gives much better results.
+The solution is to run wp with the argument `-t vt220` [sic] and set the graphics type to `vt340_sixelhi`.
+As you can see, that gives much better results:

 <img width=80% src="eqn-t=vt220-g=vt340_sixelhi-thumb.jpg">